athomasq/athomasq.github.io/investing/angel.md

 It's early days, but so far the outcomes seem to follow a classic power law distribution.
-Out of 16 investments over 6 years, I have 1 at >10x, 1 at 5-10x, 5 at 2-5x, 6 at 1x, and 3 at 0x.
-My IRR on angel investments is over 30% (including the failures), though it's hard to tell how much of that is skill and how much is luck.
+Out of 17 investments over 6 years, I have 2 at >10x, 5 at 2-10x, 7 at 1x, and 3 at 0x.
+My IRR on angel investments is over 30% (including the failures), though it's too early to tell how much of that is skill and how much is luck.

 ----